MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 ```cpp
 #define DEFAULT_MAX_FEEDRATE { 500, 500, 2.25, 45 }
 ```
-In any move, the velocities (in mm/sec) in the X, Y, Z, and E directions will be limited to the corresponding `DEFAULT_MAX_FEEDRATE`.
+In any move, the velocities (in mm/sec for linear axes, °/sec for rotational axes) in the X, Y, Z, ..., and E directions will be limited to the corresponding `DEFAULT_MAX_FEEDRATE`.

 Override with [`M203`](/docs/gcode/M203.html).